 Here are 2 reasons why we need to protect our God-given identities from being stolen:

-- Knowing who we are defines our purpose.
+- Knowing who we truly are, defines our purpose.

 This is true in both everyday life as well as our Christian walk.
 If we know who we are and who we were created to be, our purpose becomes clear.